racslabs/racs/docs/source/commands/index.rst

     COMMAND1 <arg1> <arg2> ... <argN> |> COMMAND2 <arg1> <arg2> ... <argN> |> ...

-Certain commands, like ``FORMAT``, rely on input from a previous command and cannot run independently.
+Certain commands, like ``ENCODE``, rely on input from a previous command and cannot run independently.

 Commands
 --------